ioannis-vm/gptconsole/examples/gptconsole_use.md

 https://www.engineeringvillage.com/search/quick.url?SEARCHID=8c879b522c9d4843a879d1ca924cc5eb&COUNT=1&usageOrigin=header&usageZone=evlogo
 ```
 Display: 100 results per page, to show all results.
-Select all records by cklicking on the checkbox at the top.
+Select all records by clicking on the checkbox at the top.
 For searches that have thousands of results, clicking the top checkbox on the last page will include all of them.
 Click the download icon and select Location: My PC, Format: Text(ASCII), Output: Detailed record.
 File name: records, and save.
 Replace the path in the example script.